ghollies/Rising-Constellation-FAQ/content/en/docs/Ships/_index.md

 and more moral, so less likely to flee when other squads are killed.
 XP is not flat by lvl but exponential, like agent xp

 ### Is there a place I can find out what the ship stats do? like what is maneuverability, and the difference between energy and explosive attack, etc?
-Battle simulator in the game is the best source of information energy attack is reduced by shield, and explosive can be blocked by flock
+[Battle simulator](https://rising-constellation.com/portal/fight-simulator) in the game under the Koshak Academy the best source of information energy attack is reduced by shield, and explosive can be blocked by flock

 ### Can we donate ships?